oldschoolgg/oldschooljs/README.md

 # OldSchoolJS

 > Note: Old School JS is currently in early development.
 According to [SemVer](https://semver.org/), anything may change at any time.
-The public API should not be considered stable until version 1.0.0.
+The public API should not be considered stable until version

-## Feature RoadMap

-Planned features
+## Planned features

 ### Worlds